sam210902/Password-Generator-In-Python/README.md

 # Password-Generator-In-Python
-This is a password generator program in Python.
-It generated a random password containing upper-case characters, lower-case characters, numbers, and special characters.
-It can generate a password of your desired length.charactersa
+This Python program creates random passwords.
+It produced a password at random that had uppercase, lowercase, digits, and special characters.
+You can specify the length of the generated password.